Frezc/rc-mpa-project/readme.md

 if you run the server. open ```http://localhost:8080``` else open ```index.html```

+Project support [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension), you can use chrome with this extension to debug.

 **NOTICE**: if you get a error: ```commond not found```. please run ```npm i -g webpack-dev-server```